 The City of Maastricht and other regional stakeholder have developed and executed the Programme Beter Benutten (2012-2014) in which a broad range of strategies and actions were defined to improve access to the City.
 Two of the strategies focused on freight transport: Smart Transport - supporting large shipping and logistics service providers based in Maastricht towards more efficient solutions, use of waterborne or rail transport or changing the timing of arrivals or departures, and City Logistics Centre - aiming to combine shipments of several shippers and transport companies entering the City.
-The results of the City Logistics Centre were disappointing.
-Although part of the local shop owners used the City Logistics Centre to receive goods, there was a limited reduction in truck and van movements in the City.
-Most logistics service providers entered the City to deliver goods to non-participating shop owners.
+The results of the City Logistics Centre to receive goods, there was a limited reduction in truck and van movements in the City.
+Most logistics service providers of the City to deliver goods to non-participating shop owners.